 The scenery as you leave Tyndrum is stunning and now that you are getting into your stride you will love the fast-going on the military roads.
-Initially you follow the valley to Bridge of Orchy with the magnicicent Beinn Dorain ahead of you and the railway on your right.
+Initially, you follow the valley to Bridge of Orchy with the magnificent Beinn Dorain ahead of you and the railway on your right.

 There is a steep climb as you leave Bridge of Orchy, but you are rewarded with some of the best views in Scotland (in our humble opinion).
 A short descent brings you to the isolated Inveroran Hotel.

-Glencoe: If you are staying in Glencoe then a transfer from Glencoe Ski Centre Car Park to nearby accommodation in Glencoe (returning to Kingshouse the next day) will be provided.
+Glencoe: If you are staying in Glencoe then a scenic transfer through the beautiful valley of Glencoe to accommodation in Glencoe or Ballachulish (returning to Kingshouse the next day) will be provided.
 Please check your individual trip information to find out what your transfer arrangements are.

 Kingshouse Hotel sits in splendid isolation on the wild Rannoch Moor with arguably Scotland's best view of Buachaille Etive Mor.